DFKI-AID/stepDP/rengine/readme.md

 ## Rules

 - Rules are a persistent data structure.
 They don't change.
 If they have to too, you need to create a new rule and remove the old one.
+- The structure of a rule is void -> void: Hence, Condition checking and execution is done through additional objects that are captured in the context of the function.
+In general, they have access to the dialog object such that the knowledge base can be accessed etc...
+- Coordination of rules: **TODO**
 - execution order is based on priority value. rules with higher priority value are executed later.
 - The token set is empty for each iteration and filled by the rules.
 - Using java's stream API makes writing rules easy: